Binscatter Regressions: Methods Overview and Implementation Details

+Prior work employing binscatter methods, including the packages \texttt{binscatter} and \texttt{binscatter2}, not only considered exclusively least squares regressions with $p=s=0$, but also performed covariate adjustment by residualization.
+To be precise, first the residuals from the linear regressions of $y_i$ on $(1,\bw_i')$ and of $x_i$ on $(1,\bw_i')$ were computed, and then a canonical binscatter was estimated using those residuals.
+We call this approach residualized canonical binscatter.

-Finally, covariate adjustment in $\widehat{\mu}^{(v)}(x)$ is justified via model \eqref{eq:model}, and does not coincide with the one commonly used by most practitioners and other software implementations of binscatter \citep[c.f.,][]{Stepner_2014_StataConf}.
-An alternative covariate-adjustment approach is based on residualization, that is, first regressing out the additional covariates $\bw_i$ and then constructing binscatter based on the residuals only.
-This alternative covariate-adjustment approach is very hard to rationalize or justify in general, and will lead to an inconsistent estimator of $\mu(x)$ in model \eqref{eq:model} unless very special assumptions hold.
-Furthermore, even when model \eqref{eq:model} is misspecified, the approach to covariate adjustment employed by the package \textsf{Binsreg} enjoys a natural probability limit interpretation, while the residualization approach does not.
+CCFF showed that residualized canonical binscatter is very hard to rationalize or justify, and will lead to an inconsistent estimator of $\vartheta_\bw^{(v)}(x)$ unless very special assumptions hold, even when the statistical model is correctly specified.
+In contrast, our proposed approach for covariate adjustment \eqref{eq:estimator-QMLE} is justified via the model \eqref{eq:estimand-QMLE}, and is therefore principled and interpretable.
+Even when model \eqref{eq:estimand-QMLE} is misspecified, the approach to covariate adjustment employed by the package \textsf{Binsreg} enjoys a natural probability limit interpretation, while the residualization approach does not.
 See CCFF for more discussion, numerical examples, and technical details.